jlhidalgo/vs-template-wizard/README.md

 * Fill the form data accordingly and click `OK`.
 * A `Code1.sql` file is created and added to the project.
 This new file contains the database script with enough code to create/alter a stored procedure.

-### Alernate steps to use the generated Visual Studio Extension
+### Alternate steps to use the generated Visual Studio Extension
 * Download the repository
 * Open the project with Visual Studio 2015
 * Press `F5`.
 The application is executed.